Multiple kernel learning for integrative consensus clustering of 'omic datasets: Examples

-We consider the following settings: \begin{enumerate} \item \emph{Similar datasets.} We generate five datasets that have the same clustering structure and cluster separability $s$.
-We denote the datasets by A, B, C, D, E. The goal of this experiment is to show that using localised kernel $k$-means on multiple consensus matrices leads to better results than those obtained using just one consensus matrix. \item \emph{Datasets with different levels of noise.} In this case we utilise four datasets that have the same clustering structure, but different levels of cluster separability $s$.
-We denote the datasets by 0 for ``no cluster separability'', 1 ``low cluster separability'', 2 ``medium cluster separability'', and 3 ``high cluster separability'' (Figure \ref{fig:consensus-matrices-simulations}, first row).
-We use this example to show how the weights are allocated to each consensus matrix and why it is important to assign lower weights to datasets that are noisy or not relevant. \item \emph{Datasets with nested clusters.} We also investigate how the algorithm copes with the ambiguous situation of nested clusters.
-To this end, we generate two datasets with similar cluster separability.
-The first one has six clusters, while the second one only has three clusters, each of them containing two of the clusters of the other dataset (Figure \ref{fig:consensus-matrices-simulations}, second row). \end{enumerate} We repeat each experiment 100 times.
-For each synthetic dataset, we use consensus clustering (Algorithm \ref{algo:consensus-cluster}) to obtain the consensus matrices.
-For the number of clusters $K$ we use the true number of clusters (either three or six, depending on the dataset) for simplicity.
+where $I$ is the $15 \times 15$ identity matrix. \item \emph{Datasets with different levels of noise.} In this case we utilise four datasets that have the same clustering structure, but different levels of cluster separability $s$.
+We denote the datasets by 0 for ``no cluster separability'', 1 ``low cluster separability'', 2 ``medium cluster separability'', and 3 ``high cluster separability'' (Figure \ref{fig:consensus-matrices-simulations}).
+We use this example to show how the weights are allocated to each consensus matrix and why it is important to assign lower weights to datasets that are noisy or not relevant. \end{enumerate} We repeat each experiment 100 times.
+For each synthetic dataset, we use consensus clustering to obtain the consensus matrices.
+For simplicity, we set $K=6$.
 As for the clustering algorithm, we use $k$-means clustering with Euclidean distance, which we found to work well in practice.
+The Supplementary Material contains additional simulation settings.
+In particular, we consider a wide range of separability values for the setting with four similar datasets and the integration of datasets with nested clusters.
+Moreover, we perform a short sensitivity analysis of the choice or tuning options for the $k$-means algorithm.